Today’s customers are opinionated, smart, and empowered. They are spoilt for choice. One poor experience and they will switch sides in a blink.

 - Avoid using tables in the content, as every mobile device does not support them.

-- Use fewer fonts as not every font displays clearly on mobile phones.
+- Choose your font type clearly, as not every font displays clearly on mobile phones.

 - Do not fix the breadth and width of images.
 Let them shrink and expand automatically according to the screen size.